pulumi/docs/reference/service/saml-aad.md

 ---

-This guide explains how to configure your Azure Active Directory (Azure AD) as a SAML SSO identity provider (IdP) for use with the Pulumi Cloud Console.
+This guide explains how to configure your Azure Active Directory (Azure AD) as a SAML SSO identity provider (IDP) for use with the Pulumi Cloud Console.

 ## Add an application to your Azure AD tenant